 With Monica Duffy Toft.
 “Freedom of Religion Across the Commonwealth: Hard Cases, Diverse Approaches,” Review of Faith & International Affairs, 16:4 (December 2018):19-33.

 “Law,” in The Encyclopedia of Religious Ethics, William Schweiker et al. (eds.)
-(Wiley-Blackwell, forthcoming March 2020).
+(Hoboken, NJ: Wiley Blackwell, forthcoming 2020).